CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_progbasics.md

     less: it is command line utility that displays the contents of a file or a command output, one page at a time

 #### How do you download a file from internet using the terminal?

+    "wget + URL" with a new name "wget -o filename URL"